 Indicator title Final determinations made within 10 months of initiation on Trade Remedies Investigations Definition The indicator displays the turnaround times of final determinations.
 An investigation is initiated or formally started through publication of a notice in the Government Gazette once the Commission has decided that the Applicant has submitted a prima facie case.
 Within 6 months of the initiation of an investigation, the Commission makes a preliminary determination.
 Thereafter, a report is issued and the determination is published in the Government Gazette.
 Within 10 months of the initiation of the investigation, the Commission makes a final determination.
 After the Commission's final determination, a report containing the Commission's recommendation is forwarded to the Minister of Trade, Industry, and Competition for approval.
 Once approved by the Minister, a request is sent to the Minister of Finance to amend the Customs and Excise Act.
 A final report is issued once the final determination is published in the Government Gazette.
-All investigations must be completed within 18 months of the initiation of the investigation.
-Source of data Initiation notices; notice of preliminary determination and notice of final determinations are published in the NA-41 Government Gazette.
-Copies of these are kept on the ITAC website Method of calculation/Assessment Accumentions months) and final determination published in the government gazette (10 months).
+All investigations must Source of data be completed within 18 months of the initiation of the investigation.
+Initiation notices; notice of preliminary determination and notice of final determinations are published in the Government Gazette.
+Copies of these are kept on the ITAC website Method of calculation/Assessment The date of initiation is the starting point, which is compared with the date of the preliminary determination (6 months) and final determination published in the government gazette (10 months).
 Assumptions The time frames take the following assumptions into account: 2 domestic firms; 2 importers; 2 exporters; one country involved in the investigation.
-Disaggregation of Beneficiaries , , (where applicable) (where applicable) • Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Annual Desired Performance Efficient administration of Trade Remedies Investigations Indicator responsibility Senior Manager: Trade Remedies I & II
+Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A Reporting cycle Annual Desired Performance Efficient administration of Trade Remedies Investigations Indicator responsibility Senior Manager: Trade Remedies I & II